cybervinit/Petly_final/README.md

 # Petly

 An application that connects pet owners of Toronto.

+###### By Vinit Soni , Dharmik Shah, Chitransh Vishway, Sunny Patel

 ## Screenshots